UCI-EECS113-Spring17/Nin10do/docs/source/17_python_package.rst

 bitstream
 ===========

 This folder contains the base.bit and the base.tcl.
-The base.bit is the precompiled overlay and base.tcl provides the information of the hardware it is built from.
+The base.bit is the precompiled overlay and base.tcl provides information about the hardware it is built from.
+The tcl file can be parsed by Pynq packages to determine information about the hardware. ``PL.ip_dict`` will parse the tcl for an overlay and respond with the addresses of any peripherals in the overlay.

 drivers